MelanieZeng/data-focused-python/README.md

 ## [Individual Project](individual-project/project-description.md) Assignments

 The project is a collection of individual programming assignments that have required and optional components.
 The assignments are graded according to a rubric.
-Completion of the required aspects "Meet Expectations".
-Sophistication, completeness, and style of the optional components will contribute to students "Exceeding Expectations" or delivering "Superior Work".
+Individual assignments will have both must have requirements and stretch requirements.
+Completion of the must have requirements "Meet Expectations".
+Sophistication, completeness, and style of the stretch requirements will contribute to students "Exceeding Expectations" or delivering "Superior Work".

-1. (Week 2) [Assignment 1](individual-project/assignment-1.md) related to Week 1
+1. (Week 2) [Assignment 1](individual-project/project-description.md) related to Week 1
-2. (Week 4) [Assignment 2](individual-project/assignment-2.md) related to Weeks 2 & 3
+2. (Week 4) [Assignment 2](individual-project/project-description.md) related to Weeks 2 & 3
-3. (Week 6) [Assignment 3](individual-project/assignment-3.md) related to Weeks 4 & 5
+3. (Week 6) [Assignment 3](individual-project/project-description.md) related to Weeks 4 & 5
-4. (Week 8) [Assignment 4](individual-project/assignment-4.md) related to Weeks 6 & 7
+4. (Week 8) [Assignment 4](individual-project/project-description.md) related to Weeks 6 & 7